SQL Server Data Warehouse: Easy and Practical Guide

 STAR SCHEMA

 The simplest and the most widely used dimensional model is a star schema.
 It has the fact table at the center and the dimensions surrounding it.
 It can also be described as a parent-child table design.
-The fact table is the parent while the dimensions are the children.
+The fact table is the parent, while the dimensions are the children.
 But since it’s so simple, there are no grandchildren.

-Common characteristics of star schema include:
+Common characteristics of star schema

 2. Primary keys in dimension tables are foreign keys in the fact table.